-If you're interested in galleries, libraries, archives, and museums, then this specialisation is for you.
-You'll explore culture through objects, ranging from contemporary art, classics, indigenous film, oral traditions, books, photographs, material culture, archaeological remains, and the built environment.
+If you’re interested in galleries, libraries, archives, and museums, then this specialisation is for you.
+You’ll explore culture through objects, ranging from contemporary art to archaeological remains to the built environment.

-You'll be able to critically look at our cultural heritage in Aotearoa, including the impact of colonisation and power structures across our history, and apply these skills to international contexts.
+You’ll be able to look critically at our cultural heritage in Aotearoa, and apply these skills to international contexts.